Bernie Sanders, Warren Threaten to Ditch Debate over Labor Dispute

 A pair of top-tier 2020 Democrat candidates are threatening not to participate in next week’s presidential primary debate in Los Angeles as a labor dispute embroils the campus set to host the event.

 Sens.
-Bernie Sanders (I-VT) and Elizabeth Warren (D-MA) both said Friday that they would not cross the picket lines of Loyola Marymount University employees to enter the debate co-hosted by PBS NewsHour and Politico next Thursday.
+Bernie Sanders (I-VT) and Elizabeth Warren (D-MA) both said Friday that they would not cross the picket lines of Loyola Marymount University employees to enter the sixth debate, co-hosted by PBS NewsHour and Politico, next Thursday.

 “I stand with the workers of @UniteHere11 on campus at Loyola Marymount University fighting Sodexo for a better contract,” Sanders wrote on Twitter.
 “I will not be crossing their picket line.”

-Note: Update: Biden, South Bend Mayor Pete Buttigieg, Sen. Cory Booker (D-NJ) and others have threatened to ditch the debate unless the labor dispute is resolved before Thursday.